|

 told a parable in sutra:

-A man traveling across a field encountered a
+A man traveling across a field encountered a tiger.
+He fled,

-tiger.
-He fled, the tiger after him.
+the tiger after him.

-Coming to a precipice, he
+Coming to a precipice, he caught hold of the root

-caught hold of the root of a wild vine and swung himself down over the edge.
+of a wild vine and swung himself down over the edge.

-Trembling, the man looked
+Trembling, the man looked down to where, far below,

-down to where, far below, another tiger was waiting to eat him.
+another tiger was waiting to eat him.

-the vine sustained him.
+Only the vine sustained him.

-Two mice, one white and one black, little by
+Two mice, one white and one black, little by little started gnawing the

-The man saw a luscious strawberry near
+The man saw a luscious strawberry near him.

-the vine with one hand, he plucked the strawberry with the
+hand, he plucked the strawberry with the other.

 Teaching the Ultimate